hafsa-ali-data-analyst/airbnb-data-analysis/README.md

 ---

 ### 🔄 Project Workflow
-1. Cleaned and prepared raw Airbnb data using Excel.
+1. Cleaned and prepared raw Airbnb listing data using Excel to improve data quality and consistency.
-2. Imported cleaned CSV data into SQLite for analysis.
-3. Performed exploratory and business-focused SQL analysis.
+2. Imported the cleaned dataset into SQLite for exploratory and business-focused analysis.
+3. Analyzed pricing trends, room-type distribution, availability patterns, customer ratings and booking policies using SQL.
-4. Derived insights and recommendations from query results.
+4. Derived actionable insights and business recommendations from query results.
-5. Built an interactive Tableau dashboard to visualize findings.
+5. Built an interactive Tableau dashboard to visualize KPIs, trends and key findings.

+---

+### 📈 Key Insights

+- Entire Home/Apt listings accounted for **52.35%** of all properties, while Private Rooms represented **45.37%**, making them the dominant accommodation types.
+- Average listing prices varied across neighbourhood groups, ranging from approximately **$545–$630**, with premium neighbourhoods maintaining the highest pricing levels.
+- Nearly **34K listings** fell into the High Availability category, highlighting opportunities to improve occupancy and booking conversion rates.
+- Short-stay accommodations dominated the platform with approximately **57K listings**, significantly outnumbering medium- and long-term stay properties.
+- Customer ratings were primarily concentrated between **3 and 5 stars**, with 5-star listings receiving the highest review activity.
+- Instant booking and cancellation policy preferences varied across hosts, reflecting different occupancy and pricing strategies.

+---

+### 💡 Recommendations

+- Implement dynamic pricing strategies based on neighbourhood demand, room type performance and customer preferences.
+- Improve occupancy rates by optimizing availability management and offering flexible booking options.
+- Focus on maintaining high customer ratings through enhanced guest experience and service quality.
+- Utilize stay-duration and booking trends to support revenue optimization and inventory planning decisions.
+- Monitor high-availability properties and introduce targeted pricing or promotional strategies to improve booking performance.

 ---